Emergency Response Team History

 Sniper Team

-The current team are active members of the American Sniper Association and have competed in the Crosshairs Incorporated New England Police Sniper competition in Harvard MA., the Connecticut SWAT Challenge, and compete yearly at the Snipercraft Sniper week, a national police sniper competition held in St. Petersburg FL.
-The current team members have been trained in basic, advanced, urban sniper, other sniper disciplines and train monthly with ERT unit.
-The team has received training from the FBI, Snipercraft Inc., Sigarms Inc., and Crosshairs Inc.
+Newington ERT’s Snipers were active members of the American Sniper Association and took part in the Crosshairs Incorporated New England Police Sniper competition (Harvard MA), the Connecticut SWAT Challenge, and a national police sniper competition hosted by Snipercraft Sniper Week (St. Petersburg, FL).
+The team’s snipers were trained in a variety of disciplines in numerous tactical environments.
+In addition to monthly training with the ERT unit the team received training from the FBI, Snipercraft Inc., Sigarms Inc., and Crosshairs Inc.

 Equipment

-Currently the Newington ERT unit is equipped with state of the art equipment and weapons.
-The officers are equipped with handguns, MP-5 machine guns, AR15 type rifles, state of the art sniper equipment, chemical resources, Tasers and other emergency equipment.
+The Newington ERT unit was equipped with state-of-the-art equipment and weapons.
+The officers were issued handguns, MP-5 machine guns, AR-15 type rifles, sniper equipment, chemical resources, Tasers, and a variety of other emergency equipment.

 Incidents

-Over the years the ERT has responded to many incidents and here are a few summary examples of team activations:
+Newington ERT has responded to many incidents.
+Summarized below are a few examples of team activations:

-• Armed barricaded persons at local businesses, apartment complexes, and private homes.
-The suspects were taken into custody and handguns, shotguns, rifles, and knifes were seized.
+• Hostage situation, armed barricaded persons at local businesses, apartment complexes, and private homes.
+Suspect(s) were taken into custody and handguns, shotguns, rifles, and knifes were seized.

 • Search Warrants - narcotics where narcotics were recovered along with handguns, rifles, shotguns were seized.

-• Armed suicidal person at local motel complexes.
-The suspects was taken into custody and transported to hospital for emergency committal and handguns, shotguns were recovered.
+• Armed suicidal person at local motel complex.
+The suspect was taken into custody and transported to hospital for emergency committal, handguns and shotguns were recovered.

-• Area search for armed suspect - assist other department.
-The suspect was found dead of self inflicted gun shot.
+• Area search for armed suspect to assist another police agency.
+The suspect was found dead of self-inflicted gunshot.

 • Area search for armed suspect who murdered an East Hartford Police Officer.
 Area searched with negative results.
 The suspects were apprehended days later.

 • Search and Arrest warrant assist to IRS.
-The suspect was taken into custody and turn over to Federal Authorities.
+The suspect was taken into custody and turned over to Federal Authorities.

 • Murdered police officer at a domestic at a private home.
-The suspect barricaded himself into the home and fired at responding officers with a high powered rifle.
+The suspect barricaded himself inside the home and fired at responding officers with a high-powered rifle.
 Team sniper was able to wound the individual who latter took his own life.
 The murder weapon and other weapons were seized.

 • Lieutenant William Jameson - Team Commander